Art & Design

 - Designing window displays for Harrods

-- Attending community events and markets to sell your artwork through the Creative Enterprise pop-up shop
+- Organising and attending community events and markets to sell your work through the Creative Enterprise pop-up shop

 - Designing window displays for local shops